Refugees in freezing limbo on Greek-Macedonian border

 "The borders are closed.
 In the camps you will find food and shelter.
 Do not trust irresponsible people who put you at risk, do not be inconvenienced without reason," they said.

-The camp at Idomeni is unofficial and assistance there comes from non-governmental organizations.
+The camp at Idomeni is unofficial and assistance there comes from non-governmental organisations.

 After weeks of trekking from Syria to Turkey, then taking the short but treacherous journey to Greece on an inflatable boat, Shukria Al Bakr is starting to wonder if it was worth it.